axept/prejss/README.md

 Looks like "drop-in replacement" for your CSS/SCSS/LESS/CSS Modules/Stylus to use it as JSS  "on-the-fly".

-The shortest way to get high-optimized Critical CSS.
+The shortest way to get high-optimized Critical CSS for isomorphic applications.
+Fits good for Single Page Applications.
+Improves productivity and reduces cognitive loading.

 Supports: